-Thank you for your letter requesting a waiver of the Commonwealth of the Northern Mariana Islands' (CNMI) Fiscal Year (FY) 2017 Maintenance of Effort (MOE) for the Motor Carrier Safety Assistance Program (MCSAP).
+Thank you for your letter requesting a waiver of the Commonwealth of the Northern Mariana Islands (CNMI) Fiscal Year (FY) 2018 Maintenance of Effort (MOE) for the Motor Carrier Safety Assistance Program (MCSAP).

-Given the extraordinary circumstances experienced in 2016 and 2017 by CNMI, the Federal Motor Carrier Safety Administration (FMCSA) grants a partial waiver, as authorized by the provisions of 49 U.S.C.
-31-102(b)(4)(C), which will allow CNMI to adjust its operations and staffing without undue financial pressure and to continue to participate in MCSAP operations for the coming year.
+Given that CNMI continues to struggle with meeting the MOE requirement that is required under the MCSAP due to a limited operations budget, the Federal Motor Carrier Safety Administration (FMCSA) grants a partial waiver, as authorized by the provisions of 49 U.S.C.
+31102(b)(4)(C), which will allow CNMI to adjust its operations and staffing without undue financial pressure and to continue to participate in MCSAP operations for the coming year.

-The current FY 2017 MOE obligation for CNMI is \$162,125.08.
+The current FY 2018 MOE obligation for CNMI is \$162,125.08.
 With the approved partial waiver, FMCSA decreases the obligation by 75 percent or \$121,593.81.
-The CNMI's MOE obligation for FY 2017 will now be \$40,531.27.
+The CNMI's MOE obligation for FY 2018 will now be \$40,531.27.